PiggyPigCute/iceberg_dibistan/README.md

 ## Step 2 - transform data

 If there are cycles, -1 to all links in the cycle.
+We can detect cycles recursively.

 ## Step 3 - analyze data